lsmod/form-generator-ui/README.md

 The idea is to generate code for creating forms.
 The Main goal is to speed up development process by generating a lot of boilerplate code.

-The UI make easy to create a model from which the form code gets generated.
+The UI makes easy to create a model from which the form's code gets generated.

 ## Follow up